Working with Kiavi

 Note: Each lender will likely have a slightly different method of calculating DSCR, so it's best to inquire about exact numbers with your lender.

-Qualifying for a DSCR loan
+Qualifying for a DSCR Rental Loan

 When qualifying for a DSCR loan, the lender considers several factors, including the borrower's credit score, available down payment, and the debt-service coverage ratio of the property.
 Typically, the credit score dictates the interest rate, and leverage is determined by credit score and DSCR combined.
-DSCR measures the asset's ability to pay the property's mortgage and expenses — so the higher it is, the more leverage the investor can get, which means less out-of-pocket cash at closing.
+DSCR measures the asset's ability to pay the property's mortgage and expenses—so the higher it is, the more leverage the investor can get, which means less out-of-pocket cash at closing.

-What is a good DSCR?
+What is a Good DSCR?

 Typical DSCR Loan Options